teoks0199/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 1. You have now added a new stall with the specified name and location.
+2. List of stalls will be updated in the _Left Display_.
 </div>

 ![ListOutcome](images/userGuide/addStallOutcome.png)